 - The food content can be eaten after the oil has burned out.

-4. Vaseline – This is another household item that can be used as a makeshift candle that burns on it’s own for 30 minutes.
-This method can also be used as an easy firestarter.
+4. Vaseline – This economic, multipurpose prep is another household item that can be used as a makeshift.
+The vaseline candle will burn on it’s own for 30 minutes.
+As well, this method can also be used as an easy firestarter.
 All you need is some used foil, a cotton ball and some vaseline.
 To see directions for how to make this type of emergency candle, click here.

 5. Bayberry – Early colonists used these berries as a way of making candles.
 Note that large quantities of bayberries are needed to create one candle.
 In fact, four pounds of berries produce approximately one pound of wax.
 Bayberry wax is collected by boiling the berries.
 The waxy substance rises to the top of the water.
 This is skimmed off and made into candles.
 Bayberry candles give off a delicious scent that many enjoy and are virtually smokeless.
 The directions are below: